Source code for rios.applier

 [docs] def setFilterSQL(self, filtersql, vectorname=None): """ Set an SQL WHERE clause which will be used to filter vector features.
 If vectorname is given, then set only for that vector """ self.setOptionForImagename('filtersql', vectorname, filtersql)

 [docs] def setAlltouched(self, alltouched, vectorname=None): """ Set boolean value of alltouched attribute.
 If alltouched is True, then pixels will count as "inside" a vector polygon if they touch the polygon, rather than only if their centre is inside.
-If vectornmame given, then set only for that vector. """ self.setOptionForImagename('alltouched', vectorname, alltouched)
+If vectorname given, then set only for that vector.
+Default is False. """ self.setOptionForImagename('alltouched', vectorname, alltouched)

-[docs] def setVectorDatatype(self, vectordatatype, vectorname=None): """ Set numpy datatype to use for rasterized vectors If vectorname given, set only for that vector """ self.setOptionForImagename('vectordatatype', vectorname, vectordatatype)
+[docs] def setVectorDatatype(self, vectordatatype, vectorname=None): """ Set numpy datatype to use for rasterized vectors.
+If vectorname given, set only for that vector.
+Default is numpy.uint8 """ self.setOptionForImagename('vectordatatype', vectorname, vectordatatype)

 [docs] def setVectorlayer(self, vectorlayer, vectorname=None): """ Set number/name of vector layer, for vector formats which have multiple layers.
 Not required for plain shapefiles.
 Can be either a layer number (start at zero) or a layer name.
 If vectorname given, set only for that vector. """ self.setOptionForImagename('vectorlayer', vectorname, vectorlayer)